petrepan/sitemarker/readme.txt

-This file contains a readme committed to github and submitted to hng internship for task one.
+This file contains a readme committed to github and submitted to hng internship for task zero.